-Why is it in full swing?
-Many companies now understand how well they can make things work for their organization and employees.
+Many organizations now understand how well they can make things work for their organization and employees by adopting a hybrid work model.
 In this blog, we will talk about what hybrid work really is and how this new model of working can be of great help.

 What Is A Hybrid Workplace Model?